-Below is a simple, 5 step walkthrough of how to create a simple signal using python and test it with other pre-built signals in Build Alpha.
+Below is a simple, 5-step walkthrough of how to create a signal using python and test it with other pre-built signals in Build Alpha.
 From the file menu, create a new custom signal which will open the window below.
 Set the type to ‘Python’.

 *Note* You can find the file path by right-clicking on your data file, selecting properties, and copy/pasting the path inside two quotes.

-This opens the door for what is possible in Build Alpha now.
+This new feature opens the door for what is possible in Build Alpha.
 Traders can leverage the power of python as well as BuildAlpha in extremely easy to use ways.

 It has been one heck of a year for Build Alpha’s development and there is still so much to do in 2018!
 Thanks for all those that support the software; I am looking forward to next year.